 - Cocoa powder – for the rich chocolate flavour you want to use a good quality cocoa powder.
 I’ve used Cadbury Bournville cocoa powder my entire life because it’s made from the same beans Cadbury uses to make their chocolate so you know it’s going to taste good.
 For those in the US, this is a Dutch-processed cocoa powder.

-- Baking powder and bicarbonate of soda – a combination of both ensures that our cake rises in the oven and has a soft and light texture.
+- Baking powder and bicarbonate of soda (baking soda) – a combination of both ensures that our cake rises in the oven and has a soft and light texture.

-- Brown sugar – for flavour and moisture.
+- White sugar – for flavour and moisture.

 - Canola oil – to create a soft and moist cake.
 You can use any light tasting/flavourless oil.
 You could also use melted coconut oil but your cake will end up with a slight coconut taste to it.